MachinisteWeb/node-atlas/README.en.md

 }
 ```

-Alternatively , if your two Key and Certificate files have the same name, use this configuration:
+Alternatively , if your two `.key` and `.crt` files have the same name, use this configuration:

 ```json
 {